Keeping Bread Fresh And Crusty (Reviving Stale Baguette)

 If you have bought a baguette from a local grocery store or crusty bakery loaf from an artisanal bakery then it is best to eat it on the same day you bought it as these will turn stale quite quickly.

-If you do have some leftover and you want to keep the crust crusty then it is best to store it in a paper bag, bread box, or just covering it with a clean kitchen towel.
+If you do have some leftovers and you want to keep the crust crusty then it is best to store it in a paper bag, bread box, or just covering it with a clean kitchen towel.
 Just make sure it is in a dry place and has decent air circulation.
 You can also keep it in a plastic bag or even wrap it in foil, but because of lack of air circulation, the moisture will build up, and your baguette won’t be as nice and crusty the next day anymore.

 If you did purchase a warm baguette that was placed in a plastic or paper bag, keep the bag open or remove it, so that it won’t trap the bread’s moisture and make the crust go soft and soggy.